Skip to main content

 Smart meters: radio waves and health

 Smart meters use radio waves to allow remote readings to be taken from gas and electricity meters.
-They are expected to replace the existing meters in people’s homes over the next few years.
+Smart meters are expected to replace millions of manually read gas and electricity meters in homes and small businesses over the next few years.
+The systems are designed to record consumption of electricity and gas automatically, and relay the information to the utility companies.
+Consumers will also be able to access the information to help them manage their energy use.

 The evidence to date suggests exposures to the radio waves produced by smart meters do not pose a risk to health.